Fighting for Nursing Home Patients

 Entrusting the care of your loved one to a licensed nursing facility is difficult.
-You expect that your loved one will receive a high standard of health care and that they will be safe.
-If this doesn’t happen and your trust is violated, you are left feeling frustrated and hurt.
-You have the right to act against the facility and caretakers that neglected to provide proper care.
+You expect that your loved one will receive a higher level of care than you can provide at home and that they will be safe.
+This is what is promised to you, what you trust will happen.
+Too often, promises are broken, trust is violated, and a helpless loved-one is hurt.

-At Raymond & Raymond, Ltd., our attorneys understand that nursing homes operate on the principle of trust in return for payment.
+At Raymond & Raymond, Ltd., our attorneys understand that nursing homes operate promise care and safety of helpless residents in return for payment.
 They promise to take care of your vulnerable loved one who can no longer care of him or herself.
-Our lawyers will fight to bring your family justice and improve health care quality.
+Our lawyers will fight to bring your family justice and improve nursing home quality.

 Individuals living in nursing home facilities typically require additional assistance and care for health-related issues.
-When nursing home residents are neglected by the people expected to provide this care, injuries can occur.
-Common injuries we have seen and assisted with include:
+When nursing home residents are neglected, injuries can occur.
+Common injuries we have seen include:

 - The development of bed sores or pressure ulcers

 - Broken bones, bruising, cuts, bleeding and sprains associated with falls